Travel.State.Gov > International Travel > Country Information > Yemen International Travel Information

-LGBTI RIGHTS: Consensual same-sex sexual relations are criminalized in Yemen.
+LGBTQI RIGHTS: Consensual same-sex sexual relations are criminalized in Yemen.
 Penalties include fines, jail time, or death.
-For more detailed information about LGBTI rights in Yemen, you may review the State Department’s Country Reports on Human Rights Practices See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+For more detailed information about LGBTQI rights in Yemen, you may review the State Department’s Country Reports on Human Rights Practices.
+See our LGBTQI Travel Information page and section 6 of our Human Rights report for further details.

 ACCESSIBILITY: While in Yemen, travelers with disabilities will find accessibility and accommodation much more difficult from what they find in the United States.
 No national law in Yemen mandates accessibility of buildings for persons with disabilities.

 Women Travelers: See our travel tips for Women Travelers.

 Due to the ongoing civil unrest, medical facilities in Sana’a, Aden, and elsewhere in the country may not be readily available.